 It’s National Donut Day

 Today is National Donut Day.
 Many donut places are giving out FREE DONUTS.
-For example, Dunkin Donuts will give you a classic donut with the purchase of any beverage.
-I think I'm going to go with a Frozen Dunkin coffee and enjoy my favorite Boston Kreme Donut.
+For example, Dunkin Donuts will give you a donut with the purchase of any beverage.
+I think I'm going to go with a Chocolate Cherry Cold Brew (which is only $2 between 2 and 6 p.m.) and enjoy my favorite Boston Kreme Donut.

 Maybe you're asking yourself, is this a made-up holiday like Mother's Day?
 The answer is no and the story goes back over a hundred years ago.

 Today the Salvation Army Red Shield Clubs and USO units offer members of the Armed Forces many services from recreational facilities to family counseling.
-Soon, we'll be telling you about a Salvation Army event called "Bikers For Backpacks" Motorcycle Rally happening in August at Touch of Texas.
+Speaking about the Salvation Army, they have an event called "Bikers For Backpacks" Motorcycle Run & Rally happening in August at Touch of Texas.

 Find out how you can help to send children to The Salvation Army's Long Point Camp in Penn Yan this summer free of charge.
 Thank you Salvation Army....Not only for everything that you do for us but for giving us an awesome reason to eat a donut today.